 The Department of Commerce is committed to the market growth of businesses throughout South Carolina.
 Commerce works with companies of all sizes to assist in developing and growing export markets throughout the world.
 With a presence in three foreign countries and close relationship with the U.S. Commercial Service, the state has the ability to assist companies looking to export a product to nearly any corner of the world.
 Commerce facilitates these efforts by organizing export focused seminars and workshops with ally organizations throughout the year.

 South Carolina Export Facts

-- South Carolina ranked first among U.S. states in tire exports, holding nearly 30% of the share of U.S. made exported tires for the second consecutive year in a row.
-South Carolina also ranked second in exports of gas turbines and automobiles to the world.
+- For the third consecutive year, South Carolina ranked first among U.S. states in tire exports, holding nearly 30 percent of the share of U.S.-made exported tires.
+Additionally, the Palmetto State ranked second in the export of automobiles to world markets.

 Export Assistance Program

 Commerce’s Business Services team is committed to increasing global opportunities for South Carolina companies.
 Their international trade expertise can help companies of all sizes identify potential markets and customers through a number of export services that have proven to be successful: